 - Lunch, water, thermos of tea, cocoa, coffee-it’s nice to have a warm drink!

 - Notebook / pen

-Dress for changing weather, wear layers…if you have them, hand warmers are heavenly for early spring wildcrafting
+Dress for changing weather, wear layers and bring your rain gear…if you have them, hand warmers are heavenly for early spring wildcrafting